BradleyChatha/MarkusDownus/README.md

 Anyway, super alpha, no docs for now, use at your own risk or just study the code since that's the interesting part.

+And yes, *another* alpha library from your's truly.

 ## Performance

 **KEEP IN MIND THIS LIBRARY IS ONLY PASSING 16%, SO IS PROBABLY DOING MUCH LESS WORK THAN IT SHOULD OTHERWISE BE DOING**